JithinKS97/dynamic-learning/readme.md

 2) Unit testing - I've added many server side and client side tests, but more tests are needed.

-3) Enhancing the discussion forum- The forums area can be enhanced by providing more features like providing Avatars for each users and the ability to reply to the comments, voting for the comments etc.
+3) Enhancing the discussion forum- The forums area can be enhanced by providing more features like providing Avatars for each users, voting for the comments etc.

 4) Adding Comments forum for the lessons.